rcookerly/FSA-Workshop-Wizard-News-Part1/README.md

 # Wizard News (Part 1)

 ### Context and Goals
 We've seen how Node.js enables JavaScript to interact with the computer.
 Express helps our Node application respond to HTTP requests.
-Let's apply these tools to create something consumer-focused: a simple Reddit/Hacker news clone.
+Let's apply these tools to create something consumer-focused: a simple Reddit/Hacker News clone.
 This project will dive deep into Express features.

 ### We will build:
 1. A homepage similar to [Hacker News](https://news.ycombinator.com/), that lists all posts.